tomoh1r/ansible-vault/.github/pull_request_template.md

----
-name: Pull request
-about: Suggest an pr for this project
-title: ''
-labels: ''
-assignees: ''

----

-# Pull Request Template

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.